 Unfortunately, the rest of the conditions left a lot to be desired.
 The tee boxes were fine.
 No problems there.
 The fairways did have a lot of bare spots and have a dried-out look to them, even though I still felt like I found a ton of mushy wet spots, too.
 The fairways did seem a bit better on the back nine than the front, but overall they were still rather disappointing for a course of this caliber.
 The rough was hit or miss, but generally penal.
 Either it was a lush/deep grassy area, hardpan or somewhat patchy, so you never knew what you might get.
 I was in a couple bunkers.
 The first (#6) was very wet and muddy.
 The other (#18) was better, but still nothing too impressive.

-I know the drought is hitting Sandpiper hard, but the rates are still so high here and it kind of feels like a shell of its former self.
+I know the drought has been hitting Sandpiper hard, but the rates are still so high here and it kind of feels like a shell of its former self.
 The drought is affecting all SoCal courses, but I have played many recently and a lot have still been in very good shape.
 When the fairways are better at Cresta Verde (where I played for $10 recently) compared to Sandpiper (well over $100 in peak hours), that’s not a good sign and it makes paying the money to play here harder to justify.
-We got a pretty good deal for a weekend round with the GK Plays ($95), so that was nice, but I’d have a very hard time paying rack here anytime in the near future.
+We got a pretty decent deal for a weekend round with the GK Plays ($95), so that was nice, but I’d have a very hard time paying rack here anytime in the near future.

 Some pictures from Sandpiper Golf Club (9/20/15):